On the universality of late-time ringdown tail: Introduction

 These late-time tails arise due to the scattering of GWs off the curved spacetime geometry far from the BH, effectively modifying the propagation of the wave.
 First discussed in the context of electromagnetic perturbations on a curved background~\cite{DeWitt:1960fc}, they have been predicted for the first time for gravitational perturbations in Price's seminal work on collapsing matter~\cite{Price:1971fb,Price:1972pw}.
-Such effects are now well understood within the framework of BH perturbation theory, where they are shown to follow specific decay rates depending on the background and the multipole structure of the perturbation~\cite{Cunningham:1978zfa,Cunningham:1979px,Leaver:1986vnb,Gomez:1992,Gundlach:1993tp,Gundlach:1993tn,Ching:1994bd,Burko:1997tb,Barack:1998bw,Bernuzzi:2008rq,Hod:2009my}.
+Such effects are now well understood within the framework of BH perturbation theory, where they are shown to follow specific decay rates depending on the background and the multipole structure of the perturbation~\cite{Cunningham:1978zfa,Cunningham:1979px,Leaver:1986vnb,Gomez:1992,Gundlach:1993tp,Gundlach:1993tn,Ching:1994bd,Burko:1997tb,Barack:1998bw,Bernuzzi:2008rq,Hod:2009my,Poisson:2002jz}.
 Detecting this effect is challenging, even in numerical simulations, despite its solid theoretical basis and late-time importance.
 This difficulty arises because the signal is very faint and requires high precision to distinguish it from errors generated by numerical and boundary artifacts.
-Nonetheless, recent studies suggest that late-time tails may retain imprints of the earlier merger dynamics.
+However, recent studies have shown that incorporating the late-time tail into the ringdown analysis can significantly refine the extraction of quasinormal modes \cite{Thomopoulos:2025nuf}.
+Furthermore, recent studies suggest that late-time tails may retain imprints of the earlier merger dynamics.
 In particular, Ref.~\cite{DeAmicis:2024not} presents an analytical investigation of the effects of orbital eccentricity, whose predictions have been largely confirmed by subsequent analyses~\cite{DeAmicis:2024eoy,Ma:2024hzq}.
 These studies show that, in highly eccentric binaries, the amplitude of the late-time tails can be significantly enhanced, potentially opening the way for the future detection of such effects~\cite{Chiaramello:2020ehz,Albanesi:2023bgi,DeAmicis:2024not}.
-Furthermore, a recent study has shown that tails decay more slowly at second order in perturbation theory~\cite{Kehagias:2025xzm}.
+Furthermore, a recent study has shown that tails decay more slowly at second order in perturbation theory~\cite{Kehagias:2025xzm,Ling:2025wfv}.